·

 Pros and Cons of Taking a Car Seat on Board

-The chances of being hurt on the plane are next to 0% if you look at actual statistics and my kids hate sitting in their car seats, so why torture them on the plane as well (we tried once, never again).
-Every friend of ours who tried to have children in car seats on long-haul flights had the same experience – it sucks.
+The chances of a child getting hurt on the plane are next to 0% if you look at actual statistics, and my kids hate sitting in their car seats, so why torture them on the plane as well (we tried once, never again).
+Every friend of ours who tried to have children in car seats on long-haul flights had the same experience – it sucks because no one can sleep comfortably.

 If you have a full-size car seat you need to lug it around the airport.
-While you can buy a stroller for it and strap your kid to it, it’s really not as convenient as it’s a giant item.
+While you can buy a stroller for it and strap your kid in, it’s really not as convenient as it’s a giant item.

-NOTE: Not all airlines approve it – for example, Lufthansa doesn’t allow it and many airlines require you to contact them in advance as they only allow it on specific seats.
+NOTE: Not all airlines approve harnesses.
+For example, Lufthansa doesn’t allow it and many airlines require you to contact them in advance as they only allow it on specific seats.

 We travel with a car seat because it’s costly and annoying having to rent it at the destination, but never bring it on board to use it as a seat.
 We have a foldable WayB Pico carseat (full review here) that fits in the overhead compartment.
 It’s expensive, but if you plan on traveling a lot it’s a must.